alinajm7/Haptisense/software/unity_packages/moving_on_path_(shape_drawing)/README.md

 ## How to Use

 1. **Download the Bézier Path Creator Package:**
-   Get the package from the Unity Asset Store: <a href="https://assetstore.unity.com/packages/tools/utilities/b-zier-path-creator-136082" target="_blank">Bézier Path Creator</a>.
+   Get the package from the Unity Asset Store: <a href="https://assetstore.unity.com/packages/tools/utilities/b-zier-path-creator-136082" target="blank">Bézier Path Creator</a>.

 3. **Download the AliN_PathCreator Custom Script Package:**